HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/simulated-active-network.rst

 HydroModPy keeps the raw simulated drainage signal as cell fields before any vector network is declared.

+For a perennial-network question, distinguish the hydrological scenario from the transient occupancy rule. ``flow_regime = "permanent"`` is now accepted as the user-facing name for a representative steady-state flow computation and is normalized internally to the solver-facing ``steady`` regime.
+A simulated perennial network should be derived from such a permanent run whenever possible, then compared with the observed ``reference`` network.
+The transient ``always_active`` mask only means active at all timesteps of the analysed chronicle.

 .. list-table::
    :header-rows: 1
    :widths: 22 34 44